peterliapin/g-cal-project/README.md

 - **Test Mode**: Always set `testRun` to `true` during initial testing to ensure actions are logged without changes.
 - **Detailed Logs**: Use logs to identify and classify events before applying changes.
+- **Domain Configuration**: Ensure all corporate domains (primary and aliases) are properly configured.

 ## Troubleshooting